Ianto Jones: Literature

 During series two, the Torchwood website, www.torchwood.org.uk, also hosted an interactive online game written by series writer Phil Ford.
-Updated weekly with the airing of the new episodes, the website features specially shot footage with Gareth David-Lloyd in character as Ianto debriefing and informing the 'player' with regards to their mission.
+Updated weekly with the airing of the new episodes, the website features specially shot footage with Gareth David-Lloyd in character as Ianto debriefing and informing the 'player' with regard to their mission.
 Throughout both series one and two, the interactive websites co-written by James Goss featured electronic literature content (such as fictitious internet messaging conversations and letters) which depict aspects of Ianto and the other Torchwood characters' work and personal lives.
 The Torchwood Archives by Gary Russell collects much of this online literature in hardback form, along with new original material, some of which expands on what we know of Ianto.
 For example, it introduces his sister, Rhiannon and brother-in-law Johnny; Rhiannon and Johnny later appear in 2009's third televised series.

 "[Being bisexual is] the worst of any world because you don't really belong anywhere, because you are never sure of yourself or those around you.
 You can't trust in anyone, their motives, or their intentions.
 And because of that, you have, in a world that likes its nice shiny labels, no true identity."